awnt/awnt.github.io/_posts/2021-06-01-Bank Churn.md

 ##  $ EstimatedSalary: num  101349 112543 113932 93827 79084 ...
 ##  $ Exited         : int  1 0 1 0 0 1 0 1 0 0 ...
 ```
+For basic exploration, the data has no null value.Totally 14 variables was contained as char,int and num.Delete the unnessary variable like Row number ,Customer ID ,Surname).Transform the data to categorical by apply as.factor() with the selected variables as shown below.

 ```r
 df <- df %>%